 To get you started I’d recommend choosing an easy, lower value offer.
-I’ll use the Stan James sign up offer as an example; they offer a £10 free bet when you bet your first £10.
+I’ll use the Stan James sign up offer as an example to walk you step by step through a matched betting offer; they offer a £10 free bet when you bet your first £10.

 Next, you’ll need to open an account with an exchange in order to place the lay bet we discussed in the What is Match Betting article.
 In regards to which exchange you use I recommend Smarkets as they offer the lowest commission rate at 2%.
 They also offer a £10 refund on your first losing bet, which is easy money!
-Later you may need to use other exchanges, such as Betfair, on more niche markets, but for your basic markets Smarkets is more than adequate and it’s better to keep one healthily financed exchange than several poorer financed exchanges.
 Open an account with Smarkets and deposit a minimum of £50.

 Before you place a qualifying bet you need to double check what the minimum odds are for the bet, which you can check in the terms and conditions of the offer.
 If you are subscribed with Profit Accumulator they will have this information in all of their explanations of each individual offer.
 In this example your minimum odds are 1.8.

-Limit your bookmaker to Stan James and the exchange to Smarkets (or whichever exchange you have decided to use).
+Limit your bookmaker to Stan James and the exchange to Smarkets.
 Enter the minimum odds here as 1.8 and I’ve also limited the maximum odds as I’m assuming we have limited funds in the exchange.
 You may also want to limit the time frame of the results if you want the money returned into your exchange as quickly as possible in order to do another offer.

 The most important aspect of the results is the rating.
 The rating shows you how close the odds of the bookmaker and the exchange are.
 In an ideal scenario the back odds would be greater than the lay odds (rated as over 100), this means we would not lose any money on the qualifying bet and may even make a small profit.
 This is rarely the case however, and bookmakers are not keen on you using odds with very high ratings (as it makes you look like a matched better!) but stick to odds above 96 if possible on your qualifying bet.